Meta Clustering for Collaborative Learning: Method

-over all possible partitions $P$ and a grid of values of $K$.
-Here, $\mathbf{u}_{(i)}$ denotes the $i$-th row of $U_*$ defined in Algorithm~\ref{algo_main}.

-\begin{rem}[Spectral clustering] There are different variants of spectral clustering in the literature.
-We build on the work of \cite{ng2002spectral} due to technical convenience.
-We will show in Section \ref{sec:Theoretical-Properties} that our construction of the similarity matrix theoretically guarantees the performance of applying the spectral clustering algorithm. \end{rem} \begin{rem}[Selection of $K$] There are many ways to choose the penalty term in parametric models~\cite{DingOverview}.
-In the context we consider, picking an appropriate penalty term may be difficult because the rates of convergence of nonparametric methods in Step 1 may not be known.
-Here we suggest use the gap statistic \cite{tibshirani2001estimating} that looks for the elbow point in the curve of the sum of within-cluster mean-squared errors (i.e. the first term in (\ref{eq:penalty}) against different $K$'s. \end{rem}
+over all possible partitions of $\mathcal{P}$ and a grid of values of $K$.
+Here, $ \mathbf{u}_{(i)}$ denotes the $i$-th row of $ \mathtt{U}_*$ defined in Algorithm~\ref{algo_main}.
+The minimization problem \eqref{eq:penalty} is equivalent to comparing the within-cluster distance over a grid of $ K $ values.
+We suggest $\lambda_n=O(\max(n^{-1},u^4_{n}))$, where $u_n$ is an upper bound of the convergence rates of non-parametric estimators (elaborated in the supplementary document).
+In practice, picking an appropriate penalty term may be complex because of the known convergence rates of nonparametric methods in Step~1.
+An alternative approach we suggest is using the gap statistics~\citep{tibshirani2001estimating} that searches for the so-called ``elbow point'' in the curve of the sum of within-cluster mean-squared errors (namely the first term in (\ref{eq:penalty})) against different $K$'s.
+We will also show in the supplementary document that an adequately chosen penalty can select the correct $K$ with a high probability. \end{rem}

-\begin{rem}[Future prediction] Though prediction is not the main focus of this paper, we suggest the procedure below to perform prediction once we obtain the clustering results from SEC.
-For any particular learner $i$, suppose that it belongs to cluster $S_{k}$.
-Other learners in the same cluster transmit their fitted model $\hat{f}_{n_{j}}$ to learner $i$.
-To make predictions for an incoming new observation $\mathbf{x}$, we use
+\begin{rem}[Future prediction] The clustering results may also be used for downstream collaborative learning methods, where a learner only interacts with others in the same cluster.
+Though prediction is not the main focus of this paper, we discuss two use cases to perform prediction based on the clustering results from SEC.
+For any particular learner $l_i$, suppose it belongs to the cluster $\mathcal{S}_{t}$.
+In the first case, the sub-datasets cannot be pooled due to communication bandwidths or privacy regulations.
+To collaborate, other learners in the same cluster may transmit their learned models $\hat{f}_{n_{j}}$ ($j\in \mathcal{S}_{t}, j\neq i$) to the learner $l_i$.
+Then, to predict for a future observation $\bm{x}$, the learner $l_i$ uses the weighted average of the fitted models from learners in the same cluster, e.g.,

-as the prediction of the response.
-Note that the above prediction does not require direct sharing of datasets among learners.
-We emphasize that the obtained clustering results may also be used for more sophisticated downstream collaborative learning methods, where a learner only interacts with others in the same cluster. \end{rem}